Our Programs Are Made to Matter and Made to Order!

 As long as funding has been raised to hold a new class, we can offer the next level of training so teachers can return and keep growing.
 Most participants complete both Beginner and Beginner Plus classes.
 Many move on to Strummer and Strummer Plus classes.
 The most musically devoted also take a Songleader level class and the highest level which is what we call Rock Star!

-GITC trainings include:
+GITC trainings include these options:

 Strum & Sing